Last Updated on 28 November 2025 by Cycloscope

 Sanmen City

-Sanmen City has a really relaxed atmosphere, while the whole county’s population amounts to about 400 thousand, the city itself has probably less than half that.
+Sanmen City has a really relaxed atmosphere.
+While the entire county’s population is about 400,000, the city itself probably has less than half that.

-Moreover, due to the conformation of the territory, the city is divided into three major areas, separated from each other by a couple of kilometers.
+Moreover, due to the territory’s configuration, the city is divided into three major areas, separated by a couple of kilometers.

-The new districts, with their modern, ugly, tall residential compounds are on the east side, while the old town is mostly comprised of buildings from the 80s and 90s, a maximum of three or four stories high, with a more ancient neighborhood, very nice to stroll around.
+The new districts, with their modern, ugly, tall residential compounds, are on the east side, while the old town is mainly comprised of buildings from the 80s and 90s, a maximum of three or four stories high, with a more ancient neighborhood, very nice to stroll around.

-The main road, called Renmin Lu, is lined by trees and small shops, from here just go north to reach the ancient quarter.
-Sanmen was once famous for its artistic windows, carved from stone with very intricate and beautiful designs.
+The main road, Renmin Lu, is lined with trees and small shops and runs north to reach the ancient quarter.
+Sanmen was once famous for its artistic stone windows, carved with intricate, beautiful designs.

-There are many of those old windows in the old town, together with an incredible variety of drywalls, made in different patterns and with different kinds of stones.
-You can see old noble houses turned into a sort of ghetto and collective housing possibly from the times prior to the cultural revolution.
+There are many of those old windows in the old town, together with an incredible variety of drywalls, made in different patterns and with various kinds of stones.
+You can see old noble houses turned into a ghetto and collective housing, possibly from the times before the Cultural Revolution.

 Everything is very decadent but beautiful, a real leap into the real China, this neighborhood could be a real tourist attraction if restored but somehow, it is more authentic this way.

-Sanmen is flanked by a river, the Zhuyou Brook, which has a nice riverside and a long cycling path leading to the countryside.
+Sanmen is flanked by the Zhuyou Brook, a nice riverside spot with a long cycling path leading to the countryside.

 The many temples of Sanmen